Error: Contact form not found.

 After the guided tour, you will be free to explore the archaeological site on your own.
-If you reserve far enough in advance, you may have the option of hiking up the mountains of Machu Picchu or Huayna Picchu (the one situated behind the citadel in the most commonly taken photos of Machu Picchu).
-They are moderately challenging hikes, but the stunning views from the top are well worth the effort.
-Only 400 entrance tickets are available for each mountain per day, so we highly recommend that you let us know when you book your Inca Jungle Trail trek if you wish to climb one of them.
+If you reserve early enough in advance, you may have the option to hike up the mountains of Machu Picchu or Huayna Picchu (the one situated behind the citadel in the most commonly taken photos of Machu Picchu).
+They are moderately challenging hikes, but the stunning views from the top are worth the effort!
+Only 400 entrance tickets are available for each mountain per day, so we highly recommend that you let us know if you wish to climb one of them when you book your Inca Jungle Trail.
 Tickets for each mountain costs US$ 15.
-Climbing and descending Huayna Picchu, on average, takes 2-3 hours; Machu Picchu can take 3-4 hours.
-Tickets to Huayna Picchu tend to sell out quickly, but don’t be discouraged if they’re sold out during your visit; Machu Picchu mountain may not be as popular to climb, but it is less crowded, and the views are just as beautiful, if not more.
-Should you wait to decide on the day of your visit to Machu Picchu that you want to take on the extra climbing challenge, there are likely to still be Machu Picchu Mountain tickets available for purchase; they usually don’t sell out.
+Climbing and descending Huayna Picchu, on average, takes 2-3 hours; Machu Picchu mountain can take 3-4 hours.
+Tickets to Huayna Picchu tend to sell out quickly, but don’t be discouraged if they’re sold out during your visit; Machu Picchu mountain may not be as popular to climb but it is less crowded and the views are just as beautiful, if not more.
+Should you wait to decide until the day of your visit to Machu Picchu that you want to take on the extra climbing challenge, there are likely to still be Machu Picchu Mountain tickets available for purchase; they usually don’t sell out.

 You may also opt to visit Inti Punku (The Sun Gate) or the Inca Bridge on an unguided walk.
-Inti Punku is the traditional end of the Inca Trail; from the citadel and back, it takes about 1.5 hours.
+Inti Punku is the traditional end of the Inca Trail; from the citadel and back it takes about 1.5 hours.
 To reach the Inca Bridge is about 1 hour there and back.
-After free time, you may either walk back down to the town of Aguas Calientes or you can take the bus which runs on a regular and frequent schedule.
+After your free time, you may either walk back down to the town of Aguas Calientes or you can take the bus which runs on a regular and frequent schedule.
 Before you catch the evening train to Ollantaytambo, you may choose to have a late lunch in town, take a dip in the hot springs (not included), or simply relax and reflect on your amazing experience.
 Our driver will await you in Ollantaytambo to take you back to Cusco.